natalieagus/50002-2022/_notes/7_turingmachine.md

 -  We can write onto the currently pointed location of the tape  (and also read from it).

 - Like an FSM, the Turing Machine also has a **specification**, illustrated by the truth table above.
-Building a Turing Machine with specification $K$ allows it to behave based on $K$ when fed any array of inputs.
+Building a Turing Machine with specification $$K$$ allows it to behave based on $$K$$ when fed any array of inputs.

 -  The pointer of the machine (black arrow)  represents our current input read on the tape.